Welcome to Labstep. We put together this guide to help you start configuring your account in no time. Keep reading to find out how!

-After having established your protocols and inventory, it’s now time to configure Labstep.
-Customise your workspace settings to suit your needs:
+After establishing your protocols and inventory, it's time to configure Labstep.
+Customize your workspace settings to suit your needs:

-Customise your tags to segment according to teams, projects or workflows.
-Organise them for all types of content within your workspace.
+Customize your tags to segment according to teams, projects or workflows.
+Organize them for all types of content within your workspace.

-Set your resource categories to organise your samples and materials into specific locations.
-Any new category you create can have imported or created metadata categories attached as well.
-Resources of the same category will often have the same metadata fields, so instead of having to create the metadata fields every time you create a resource, you can just specify the category and the metadata fields will be added automatically.
+Set your resource categories to organize your samples and materials into specific locations.
+Any new category you create can also have imported or created metadata categories attached.
+Resources of the same category will often have the same metadata fields, so instead of creating the metadata fields every time you create a resource, you can just specify the category, and the metadata fields will be added automatically.

-All resource locations can be given a default location as well as embedded workplace settings so that they can be used by all members in your team.
+All resource locations can be given a default location and embedded workplace settings so all team members can use them.

 Streamline and connect your workflow

-Labstep supports integration with a wide variety of storage applications, like Google Drive, One Drive, Dropbox or Box allowing you to easily make links to files in results, notes and comments.
-Simply select the app of your choice and login to your account to choose the desired files for your experiments.
+Labstep supports integration with various storage applications, like Google Drive, One Drive, Dropbox or Box, allowing you to easily make links to files in results, notes and comments.
+Simply select the app of your choice and log in to your account to choose the desired files for your experiments.

 Furthermore, Labstep also offers instrument and device integration for the instruments you use in the laboratory to take measurements or record data.
 Creating a new device is incredibly easy:

-Head over to ‘Instruments and Devices’ and click ‘New Device’.
+Head to 'Instruments and Devices' and click 'New Device'.

-Provide details for your new device or instrument, as well as any relevant metadata such as the serial number, manufacturer or model.
-You can also add important data fields such as service dates, attach instruction manual files and other important documents.
+Provide details for your new device or instrument and any relevant metadata such as the serial number, manufacturer or model.
+You can also add essential data fields such as service dates, attach manual instruction files and other important documents.

-In the ‘Notes’ tab you also keep a record of any required services or calibrations for the device.
+In the 'Notes' tab, you also record any required services or calibrations for the device.

 Data from these instruments can then be used to populate data fields for your experiments in one click by adding the data field to a protocol or experiment template you can reuse again and again.
-To enable fetching data from a device, when creating the data field click ‘Add measurement device’ and then select the instrument you are experimenting with.
-Next time you run the protocol, you can simply click ‘Fetch from device’ and the data will fill in with the most recent type sent in by that instrument!
+When creating the data field, click 'Add measurement device' and select the instrument you are experimenting with to enable fetching data from a device.
+Next time you run the protocol, you can simply click 'Fetch from device', and the data will fill in with the most recent type sent in by that instrument!

-Labstep team tip: Make sure you have specified what type of data you are expecting.
-Labstep can receive 3 different types of data → simple numeric measurements, .csv files and free form text.
-In order to send numeric data or free form text you will need the Labstep API.
+Labstep team tip: Make sure you specify the type of data you expect.
+Labstep can receive 3 different types of data → simple numeric measurements, .csv files and free-form text.
+To send numeric data or free-form text, you will need the Labstep API.
 If you are not comfortable with coding, then use the device client.

 The Labstep Device Client can be used to send over files from your device without using any code to simplify your lab processes.
-If you haven't already you'll need to download the latest version of the Device Client from here (PC) or here (Mac).
-Don’t forget to authenticate your Device Client with a valid Labstep API Key which you can learn how to create here.
+If you haven't already, you'll need to download the latest Device Client version from here (PC) or here (Mac).
+Don't forget to authenticate your Device Client with a valid Labstep API Key, which you can learn how to create here.

-From here you can easily add devices by selecting the device connected to the computer that you want to send data from.
+You can easily add devices from here by selecting the device connected to the computer you want to send data from.
 Or you can create a new one if you haven't already.
 Finally, select the folder you would like the device to output data to.
-From now on, whenever a file is saved to this folder the Device Client will register and upload it to Labstep.
-If the file was uploaded successfully a pop-up notification should appear.
-If you have multiple instruments connected to the same PC saving data to different folders you can click 'add device' to watch different folders for different devices.
+From now on, whenever a file is saved to this folder, the Device Client will register and upload it to Labstep.
+If the file was uploaded successfully, a pop-up notification should appear.
+If you have multiple instruments connected to the same PC saving data to different folders, you can click 'add device' to watch other folders for different devices.

 We know that endless notifications can be annoying.
 So, for each workspace you are part of, you can choose how you are notified of changes and updates to workspace content.
-You can then select the relevant notifications you require as well as how you want to receive them.
+You can then select the relevant notifications you require and how you want to receive them.